 In Our Own Voices: Latinas at Moravian, Tuesday 20 March, 5pm, Sally Building 129

 A panel discussion by Latina students, faculty and alumni.

 The Rape of Recy Taylor, Wednesday 21 March, 6:30pm, PPHAC 102

 Recy Taylor, a 24-year-old black mother and sharecropper, was gang-raped by six white boys in 1944 Alabama.
 Common in Jim Crow South, few women spoke up.
 Recy Taylor did, as did her supporter, Rosa Parks.

 Bloomsburg Talk, Saturday 24 March, 1-2 pm, HUB Snyder Room

 Students who attended an LGBT conference at Bloomsburg University will report back to the campus.

-- Love, Simon: movie viewing, Sunday 25 March, meet at noon at the HUB.
+Love, Simon: movie viewing, Sunday 25 March, meet at noon at the HUB.
 Shuttle will leave at 12:10pm to take you to the movie theatre, returning around 3:30pm.
-Sign up here to reserve a spot on the shuttle.

-A presentation by Moravian College students.
+A presentation by Moravian University students.
 Co-Sponsored by the Saudi Club and the Office of Intercultural Advancement and Global Inclusion.
 Lunch will be provided